HunorMarton/svg-tutorial/src/content/svg/animation-on-hover.md

 title: How to Add Animation on Hover of an SVG element
 component: RingingBell
 description: In this example we learn how to animate an SVG bell on mouse hover with CSS.
-next:
-  title: How to Animate a Snowing effect with SVG and CSS
-  link: snowing
 ---

 We can also set more traditional animations with CSS.
 Here we animate the `transform` property with keyframes.
 We can even trigger this effect on mouse hover.